Flowminder/DSN_Bootcamp_2023/README.md

 - Ward and state boundaries
 - Health facility locations

-We want assess health facility coverage for maternal healthcare in Kaduna state, Nigeria.
+We want to assess health facility coverage for maternal healthcare in Kaduna state, Nigeria.

 ## Practical 2: XXX

 ## Links
 You can find a rendered version of the notebook for Practical 1 [here](XXX).
 You can find a rendered version of the notebook for Practical 2 [here](XXX).